yieldthedog/yieldthedog.github.com/source/_posts/2012-03-29-interesting-thingys-10.markdown

 - [Fibers and Threads in node.js – what for?](http://bjouhier.wordpress.com/2012/03/11/fibers-and-threads-in-node-js-what-for/) - describes the benefits and shortcommings of using fibers and threads within node.js
 - [Introduction to JavaScript Source Maps - HTML5 Rocks](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/)
 <!-- more -->
+- [JSwiki](http://bebraw.github.com/jswiki/) - This wiki indexes libraries and resources available for JavaScript.

 ### C#